jghoman/awe-wasm/README.md

 ## Prominent community members
 * [Lin Clark](https://twitter.com/linclark) - Mozilla developer focusing on WebAssembly and Rust who has written many great articles linked above.
+* [Till Schneidereit](https://twitter.com/tschneidereit) - Manager at Mozilla working on the WebAssembly efforts.

 ## Books
 * [Programming WebAssembly with Rust](https://pragprog.com/book/khrust/programming-webassembly-with-rust) by [Kevin Hoffman](https://twitter.com/KevinHoffman).
 Covers WebAssembly from the ground up with a focus on using Rust to write apps.